Learn Mandarin with us at ManhattanMandarin.com

 Put on some headphones and imagine yourself stretched out on a warm sunny afternoon as you listen to their singing slowly flow into your ears.
 Just like the name of their group, channel your inner cat self as you lay on the grass, squinting and enjoying the sunshine through the branches.

-Thank you to the wonderful Xiaoxuan Laoshi for sharing her music expertise with us and expanding the MM family's taste in music.
+Thank you to the wonderful Xiaoxuan Laoshi for sharing her music expertise with us and expanding Manhattan Mandarin's taste in music.
 With her help, we are able to dive into the histories of rock bands in Mainland China and come out with a more refined palate for music.
 It is our pleasure to be a platform for her extensive knowledge.

 More From Manhattan Mandarin